kencrocken/dcmetro/README.md

 2. Fixes a bug if multiple stations are returned
 3. Requires the use of an env variable for the API key
 4. Requires rest-client
+##### Changes in 0.0.3

+1. Adds station to station travel information
+2. Expanded test coverage
+3. Refactors code so that the Information Class merely returns information Any parsing is now done in the CLI application

+# Bug: If no stations are returned app pukes
+# Bug: Pentagon and Pentagon City confuses app

 ## Contributing